santosh1234321/interactive-dashboard-on-titanic-dataset/README.md

 ## Technologies Used:
 Python, Pandas, Seaborn, Matplotlib, IPyWidgets, Jupyter Notebook

-## Usage:
-Open the notebook and run all cells.
-Use the age slider widget to explore how survival patterns change across different age groups, genders, and passenger classes.
-Insights update automatically with every selection.

 ## Ideal For:
 - Data science students, machine learning learners, and those interested in interactive statistical visualizations or the Titanic dataset.
 - Feel free to adapt this description further for your portfolio or GitHub repository!